frankc60/jpretty/README.md

 // since v1.1.5 all of above input styles will work.
 ```

-## run jPretty in your browser pages
+## run jPretty in your browser pages - client side

 `jPretty` works on your client side **browser** also.